 for the avoidance of doubt, only one member of the Employee couple is eligible for paid primary carer leave in accordance with subclause 39.4(a) or 39.4(b) above.

+Paid parental leave set out in clause 39.4 above which commences on or after 1 July 2024, will attract payment by AHCL of superannuation guarantee contributions at the applicable superannuation guarantee rate specified by the Superannuation Guarantee legislation.

 Annual Leave